The analysis presented on the website is based on the data from newest edition (2025).

 Main issues

-• In 2022 about 53% of patients potentially suitable for CDKIs were treated with those drugs in the V4 countries.
-In Hungary and Slovakia the estimates exceeded the threshold of 60%.
+• In 2023 only about 2% of patients potentially suitable for novel conjugates were treated with those drugs in the V4 countries.

 • In all V4 countries, there is a significant population burden, assessed with disability adjusted life-years, related to breast cancer.